frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/sites.md

 ## Sites Directory

 Frappe is a multitenant platform and each tenant is called a site.
-Sites exist in a directory called `sites_dir`, assumed as the current working directory when running a frappe command or other services like Celery worker or a WSGI server.
+Sites exist in a directory called `sites`, assumed as the current working directory when running a frappe command or other services like Celery worker or a WSGI server.

 You can set `sites_dir` with an environment variable `SITES_DIR` or pass